Allahverdi Baghirov

-Allahverdi Teymur oglu Baghirov (Allahverdi Teymur oğlu Bağırov; April 22, 1946 – June 14, 1992) was an Azerbaijani officer, former leader of Azerbaijani Popular Front Party, head coach of Qarabağ FK and National Hero of Azerbaijan.
+Allahverdi Teymur oghlu Baghirov (Allahverdi Teymur oğlu Bağırov; April 22, 1946 – June 14, 1992) was an Azerbaijani officer, former leader of the Azerbaijani Popular Front Party of Agdam, head coach of Qarabağ FK and named National Hero of Azerbaijan.

 Early years

-Seven daughters were born before his birth in his family, and his parents gave a name to him "Allahverdi" (means "God gave").
+Seven daughters were born before his birth in his family, and his parents gave a name to him "Allahverdi" (meaning "God given").
 Allahverdi Baghirov was born in Aghdam and finished Aghdam school city number one in 1965.
 After graduating from school, he started working at Qarabagh FK as a head coach.